Triplkrypl/avr-net-enc28j60/README.md

 // if you want implement other protocol which used tcp and use http to, turn tcp callback on
 // all tcp callback is not call on packet related to http protocol, this packets is handled inside http.c
 #define HTTP_TCP_INCLUDED 0
+// you can define end of all outgoing http header rows by default is used windows row ending,
+// change only if you know than application on other side accept other row ending
+//#define HTTP_HEADER_ROW_BREAK "\r\n"

 // you have to define your cpu frequency because of delay.h library
 #define F_CPU 16000000UL